CSU-Theory-Suite/theory-suite-wiki/README.rst

 .. contents::
    :depth: 2

-Basic information
+Basic Information
 -----------------

-This repo contains documentation created by members of the `@Patonlab <https://github.com/patonlab>`__ and the `@BioE-KimLab <https://github.com/BioE-KimLab>`__ at the Colorado State University.
+This repo contains documentation created by members of the `@Patonlab <https://github.com/patonlab>`__ and the `@BioE-KimLab <https://github.com/BioE-KimLab>`__ for the `Theory Suite <https://www.natsci.colostate.edu/tours-chemistry-computational-suite/>`_ at Colorado State University.

 The contents are focused in the area of computational chemistry and range from example tutorials of calculations to useful resources for new or existing members.